 Alternatively, in the context of the Innovation School website, the key business requirements would be:

 - Save staff time by creating a repository of imagery that, through the tagging, allows for media to be quickly viewed and retrieved.

-- To increase applications to undergraduate courses by 20% in the next academic year.
+- To increase applications to undergraduate courses in the next academic year.